luiscib3r/luiscib3r/README.md

 </h1>

 <h4 align="center">
-  Computer Scientist && Software Engineer working on redefine the boundaries of technological excellence.
+  👨🏻‍💻 Computer Scientist and Software Engineer working to redefine the boundaries of technological excellence, or perhaps I just enjoy tackling difficult problems.
+Using Flutter, C++, Python, and a lot of science to achieve these goals.
 </h4>

 <p align="center">